 Search by Keyword

-“We continually remember before our God and Father your work produced by faith, your labor prompted by love, and your endurance inspired by hope in our Lord Jesus Christ.” ~ I Thessalonians 1:3
+“We continually remember before our God and Father your work produced by faith, your labor prompted by love, and your endurance inspired by hope in our Lord Jesus Christ.” -I Thessalonians 1:3

 Faith is critical to bringing to fruition the hopes, desires and dreams that God places within us.
-It is the fuel that propels us to act, to work and to persevere through challenging assignments.
+It is the substance that propels us to act, to work and to persevere through challenging assignments.
 Without faith, we could not overcome obstacles and finish the race victoriously.

-Moreover, the gospels are full of miracles Jesus did for people who did not know him.
+Moreover, the gospels are full of miracles Jesus did for people who did not know Him.
 They had no New Testament to build their faith.
 Yet their mustard seed faith helped facilitate healing miracles.

 Hebrews 11:13 tells us that the great people of the Bible “were still living by faith when they died” and that they did not see the promises of God come to pass.
 They were on a sacrificial journey of faith that was bigger than they for a higher purpose.
 They laid down self-centered comforts and willingly pursued the path that brought glory to God.
-In short, they left a legacy of faith.
+They left a legacy of faith.

 Forward This Message to a Friend